General Information

 Half Days

-On half days, elementary schools will dismiss at 11:00 a.m.
-Middle schools will dismiss at 11:20 a.m., and high schools will dismiss at 11:50 a.m.
-Breakfast will be served on shortened days; lunch will not be served.
+On half days, Primary schools will dismiss at 11:00 a.m.
+Elementary schools will dismiss at 11:10 a.m.
+Middle schools will dismiss at 11:45 a.m., and High schools will dismiss at 12:00 p.m.
+Breakfast will be served on half days; lunch will not be served.

 Parent Communication